joaopelisson/ReactJS_DTMoney/README.md

 # ReactJS_DTMoney 💲

-_This project was developed during the course of @rockeseat Ignite | frontend with ReactJS 🔥_
+_This project was developed during the course of @rocketseat Ignite | frontend with ReactJS 🔥_

 ℹ️ The objective of this project is mainly to work on the consumption of API'S and also performance (features of reactjs itself and third party libs).